How Flat Organizations Align Without Bosses

 He wrote: "It may be that adaptive systems self-organize by using information hierarchies, a theory put forward by Jessica Flack and collaborators in the Collective Computation Group at the Santa Fe Institute.

-In very basic terms, lower-level components compress and percolate information up to higher-level information structures, which in turn are used for fine-tuning the behaviour of components."
+In very basic terms, lower-level components compress and percolate information up to higher-level information structures, which in turn are used for fine-tuning the behavior of components."

 I will build on Dobbin’s piece by describing a company from our Bucket List that works with non-dictatorial alignment teams: Panelfisa and its commitment and steering teams.